dm13450/CoinbasePro.jl/README.md

 * `trades` historical trades of a currency.
 * `candles` historical open-high-low-close (OHLC) market data
 * `stats` OHLC and volume data from the last 24 hours.

+A tutorial on the various functions can be found [here](http://dm13450.github.io/2021/06/25/HighFreqCrypto.html).